Public health intervention: Behavioural

 Interventions intended to change the behaviour of individuals can be especially challenging.
 One such form is health promotion, where education and media may be used to promote healthy behaviours, such as eating healthy foods (to prevent obesity), using condoms (to prevent the transmission of STDs), or stopping open defecation in developing countries (see for example in India the campaign Swachh Bharat Mission).

 The use of laws to criminalise certain behaviours can also be considered a public health intervention, such as mandatory vaccination programs and criminalisation of HIV transmission.
 However, such measures are typically controversial, particularly in the case of HIV criminalisation where there is evidence it may be counter productive.
 Laws which tax certain unhealthy products may also be effective, although also not without controversy, and are sometimes called a "sin tax".
 Examples include the taxation of tobacco products in the U.S. and New Zealand, and sugared drinks in the UK.

+Structural

+Structural interventions address underlying social, political, and economic determinants of health.
+These efforts often account for the influence of culture and societal values on health outcomes.
+Structural interventions promote public health by altering systemic conditions and social norms.
+Such efforts may involve institutional reforms, the redistribution of resources, and the expansion of healthcare accessibility.
+A key focus is reducing disparities resulting from unequal distributions of resources and power, with particular attention to improving health outcomes among marginalized populations.

+Impact

+Health impacts can be sorted and displayed as a pyramid with five levels of intervention; the interventions at the base of the pyramid have the greatest population impact and require less individual effort; the higher tier interventions have the least population impact and require the most individual effort to prevent negative health outcomes and promote positive health outcomes: